About The Willow Tree

 Qualifications

-Ruth is a Professional Certified Coach (PCC) with the International Coach Federation, a Registered Corporate Coach™ (RCC™) with the Worldwide Association of Business Coaches™ (WABC™) and a Certified Training and Development Professional (CTDP) with the Institute for Performance and Learning.
-In addition, she studied Adult Education at St. Francis Xavier and has a post-graduate certificate in business management from York University.
-Ruth works with PeopleDynamics Learning Group (PDLG) as an associate coach and facilitator of the Business Coaching Advantage (BCA) Coaching Essentials for Leaders Program™, is on the coaching roster of BetterUp and several other firms who consult in workplace transformation and is a certified facilitator of The Ken Blanchard Companies’ SLII Experience™.
+Ruth is a Master Certified Coach (MCC) and accredited Coach Supervisor with the International Coaching Federation, a Registered Corporate Coach™ (RCC™) with the Worldwide Association of Business Coaches™ (WABC™), and a Certified Training and Development Professional (CTDP) with the Institute for Performance and Learning.
+She studied Adult Education at St. Francis Xavier University and holds a post-graduate certificate in Business Management from York University.

 Ruth's Strengths